Lightnet/indate-patcher/README.md

 ### Known Problems
 - Right now everything is downloaded to the bin directory.
 This is troublesome since then the launcher/updater itself can't be updated.
 It's a mistake on my part.
 Need to look into fixing this and how to go about updating the updater.
+- If the bin directory is empty, the launcher hangs.

 ### Indate Uploader
 The project uploading part of the system.